MontiCore/montiarc/docs/component/Decomposition.md

 sub3.o -> sub1.i;
 ```

-While communication is otherwise abstracted to be instantaneous, for the
+Communication is abstracted to be instantaneous.
+However, for the propagation
-propagation of timing events in feedback loops we need delay.
-Otherwise, the
-output to some point in time `t` would depend on itself.
+of timing events in feedback loops we need delay.
+Otherwise, the components output at some point in time would depend on itself.

 Where the delay happens in the communication circle is irrelevant, just there
 needs to be some kind of delay.